Trade

 No hay anuncios

-Along the same lines, Younes Diarra, a delegate for occupational risk prevention for the same union, who is responsible for loading merchandise onto trucks, adds: "When they arrive at the mutual insurance company, they are told that it is a pathology they already had previously, but I ask myself: to what extent can a mutual insurance company doctor know if a worker already had it before or not?".
+Along the same lines, Younes Diarra, a delegate for occupational risk prevention for the same union, who is responsible for loading merchandise onto trucks, adds: "When they arrive at the mutual insurance company, they tell them that it is a pathology they already had previously, but I ask myself: to what extent can a mutual insurance doctor know if a worker already had it before or not?"

 Cargando